Kanguros/kanguros.github.io/README.md

 # [kanguros.github.io](https://kanguros.github.io)

 My personal blog with all of its content.
-Build and deployed using `pelican` library.
-With modified theme `svbtle`.
+Build and deployed using `pelican` library, with adjusted theme `Clean Blog`.

 ## Prerequisits